erinmann12/sqlalchemy-challenge/README.md

 ![](https://github.com/erinmann12/sqlalchemy-challenge/blob/main/Images/datasample.PNG)

-After the initial analysis was done, I created two different maps with Matplotlib.
+Next I designed a query to retrieve the last 12 months of precipitation data.
+I loaded the query results into a Pandas DataFrame and sorted the values by date.
+After the initial analysis was done, I used the DataFrame plot method to plot the precipitation data.
+I then used Pandas to print the summary statistics.

 ![](https://github.com/erinmann12/sqlalchemy-challenge/blob/main/Images/precipitationanalysis.png)